sritipeach1/FFPE-Brain-Tumor-Classification/README.md

 # FFPE-Brain-Tumor-Classification
-A machine learning model for classifying FFPE-derived brain tumor samples from RNA-seq data.

-Perfect — a strong **README.md** will make your repo look polished and professional.
-Below is a draft you can copy into your README file.
-It’s structured, concise, and highlights your work while giving enough detail for others to understand and reproduce it.

----

-# 🧠 FFPE-Brain-Tumor-Classification

 A machine learning pipeline for classifying **FFPE-derived brain tumor RNA-seq samples** (GSE272042) into molecular subtypes, and evaluating generalization against TCGA glioma cohorts.
 Includes **data preprocessing, feature selection, classification, differential gene expression (DGE) analysis, and visualization**.